Powerful Reasons To Exercise

 11 Muscle strength

-Health studies21 repeatedly show that strength training increases muscle strength and mass and decreases fat tissue.
+Clinical studies21 repeatedly show that strength training increases muscle strength and decreases body fat.

 12 Attractive body